scroll top

 To qualify for full benefits, you must be a U.S. citizen, a U.S. national, or have satisfactory immigration status.

 Under the ACA, many states expanded Medicaid coverage to cover all people with a household income below a certain threshold.
-In these states, you can qualify for Medicaid if your household income is below 138% of the federal poverty level.
+In these states, you can qualify for Medicaid if your household income is below 133% of the FPL.

 • Florida